T1To48/hyper_ninja_app/README.md

 Third party deployment servers put each deployed server to sleep (idle state),after 14 minutes of non-usage.
 This can lead to 30-40 seconds loading time, when the server is in idle state.

-<b >In comparison each server that is subscribed in hyper ninja will be up and running with less than 0.5 second loading time.</b>
+<b >In comparison each server that is registered in hyper ninja will be up and running with less than 0.5 second loading time.</b>

 <span style="color:#695cfe; font-weight:500">\* Registered Servers Stay Active, As long as the user is logged in to his account and Hyper Ninja app is opened in a browser tab.</span>